Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2019-06-13-finding-a-good-hostel.md

 ## REVIEWS

-Cross reference reviews from sites like Hostelworld, <a href="https://www.booking.com/s/34_6/871fccd7">booking.com</a>, google reviews
+Cross reference reviews from sites like Hostelworld, <a href="https://www.booking.com/s/34_6/871fccd7">Booking.com</a>, google reviews.</br>

  Be on the lookout more for the amount of reviews that the overall rating.
 If the hostel has 4 or more stars, it will probably be a safe bet.
  </br>

 Read the worst reviews first.
-Typically, it will be someone complaining about an annoyance that is pretty insignificant, but this is where the worst of issues can be quickly highlighted, e.g. hygiene related trouble (plumbing, unusable showers), reasonably bad customer service, and the worst offender, UNUSABLE WIFI.
+Typically, it will be someone complaining about an annoyance that is pretty insignificant, but this is where the worst of issues can be quickly highlighted, e.g. hygiene related trouble (plumbing, unusable showers), reasonably bad customer service, and the worst offender, UNUSABLE WIFI.</br>

 Check that instagram.
 Is it active?
 Does it look like they portray a good atmosphere?
 Are there comments that praise the hostel (not from employees)
 .